powersync-ja/powersync-kotlin/common/README.md

-# PowerSync core module
+# PowerSync common

-The PowerSync core module provides the core functionality for the PowerSync Kotlin Multiplatform SDK.
+This module contains core definitions for the PowerSync SDK, without linking or bundling a SQLite dependency.

+This allows the module to be used as a building block for PowerSync SDKs with and without encryption support.

+Users should typically depend on `:core` instead.

 ## Structure